Stoycho Vassilev Breskovski: Biography

 Stoycho Breskovski was the only son of educators Vassil Stoychev Breskovski (1902 - 1978) and Paraskeva (née Nedelcheva Slavova) Breskovska (1906 - 1988).
 After receiving his primary and secondary education in Plovdiv, he studied geology at Sofia University and graduated in 1958.
-Then, he took active part in Bulgarian geological survey and in the preparation of the geologic map of Bulgaria at scale of 1:200,000.
+Then, he took active part in Bulgarian geological survey and in the preparation of the geological map of Bulgaria at scale of 1:200,000.
 Later Dr. Breskovski was noted for his research on Lower Cretaceous, Barremian fauna.
 He was also credited for discovering, identifying and discerning several families, subfamilies, genera and species of ammonites.